Operational Expectations - On-Time Delivery

 Measuring On-Time Delivery

 To ensure orders are shipped by the ESD, Walmart verifies the Supplier One ship confirmation or ASN timestamp.
 You must provide Walmart with shipping confirmation and valid tracking information.
 Once we receive shipping confirmation, we will notify the customer that their order is on the way.
 Shipping confirmation must be received on or before the ESD but no earlier than 24 hours before the ESD.
 These ASN timestamps must also reflect as closely as possible to when the carrier picked up.
 DSVs are expected to maintain and manage a relationship with their local carriers to ensure that they pick up packages daily and on time.
-Please note that your ESD timestamp will always match your Distribution Facility's carrier cut-off time.
+Please note that your ESD timestamp will always match your Distribution Warehouse's carrier cut-off time.

 OTD Calculation: Units delivered on or on day before the Original Expected Delivery Date (OEDD) that is promised to the customer during checkout.